Semiinfinite sheaves on affine flag varieties: The perverse t-structure for semiinfinite sheaves

 commutes with uniformly bounded below filtered colimits with respect to the perverse t-structure.
 I.e., given a filtered family of objects $(\cF_i : i \in I)$ such that all $\cF_i$'s belong to $\Shv(\siIw \backslash \Fl)^{\geq N}$ for some $N$, then we have

 To prove this, by adjunction we are reduced to the analogous claim on a single stratum.
-For the latter, one can use the t-exact equivalence in~\eqref{eqn:si-sheaves-orbits-2}, and then the t-exact equivalence (deduced from the Barr--Beck theorem) between $\Shv(\mathrm{pt}/T)$ and (dg-)modules for chains on $T$, viewed as a convolution algebra.
-Finally, the claim becomes an easy exercise in dg-modules over dg-algebras. \item The fact that the standard objects are generators (see~\S\ref{ss:st-cost-semiinfinite}) implies that for any nonzero $\cF$ in $\Shv(\siIw \backslash \Fl)$ or $\Shv(\siIwu \backslash \Fl)$, there exists $w \in W_\ext$ such that $\bi_w^! \cF \neq 0$.
+For the latter, one can use the t-exact equivalence in~\eqref{eqn:si-sheaves-orbits-2}, and then the t-exact equivalence (deduced from the Barr--Beck theorem) between $\Shv(\mathrm{pt}/T)$ and modules for chains on $T$, viewed as a convolution (animated) algebra.
+This algebra has as cohomology the exterior algebra of a $\bk$-vector space of dimension the rank of $T$; in particular it is left coherent in the sense of~\cite[Definition~7.2.4.16]{lurie-ha}, and the constant sheaf corresponds to the natural augmentation module.
+Hence the claim follows from~\cite[Proposition~7.2.4.17]{lurie-ha}. \item The fact that the standard objects are generators (see~\S\ref{ss:st-cost-semiinfinite}) implies that for any nonzero $\cF$ in $\Shv(\siIw \backslash \Fl)$ or $\Shv(\siIwu \backslash \Fl)$, there exists $w \in W_\ext$ such that $(\bi_w)^! \cF \neq 0$.
 This shows that

 However, we will show in Section~\ref{sec:dualizing} that the dualizing complex $\omega_{\Fl}$ belongs to the intersection

 In particular, the perverse t-structure \emph{is} degenerate.
 (Such a phenomenon, i.e.~the existence of nonzero objects ``concentrated in degree $-\infty$'' for a t-structure, is a usual feature in constructions related to the Geometric Langlands Program, see e.g.~\cite{beraldo}.) \item Using Remark~\ref{rmk:colimits-t-str}, it is easy to see that both parts of the perverse t-structures on $\Shv(\siIw \backslash \Fl)$ and $\Shv(\siIwu \backslash \Fl)$ are stable under filtered colimits.
 Similar comments apply for the cases of $\Gr$ and $\tFl$ considered below. \end{enumerate} \end{rmk}